Ph.D., Bowling Green State University, Rhetoric and Writing, 1996

 BA, University of Iowa, English, 1988

 Over the years, I’ve published scholarship about rhetorical situation, multimedia/new media, blogging, writing pedagogy, self-publishing, and “the profession” writ large.
-Lately I’ve been focused on Massive Open Online Courses.
-I’ve published a few articles and chapters about my MOOC student experiences, and (along with Charles Lowe) I edited a collection of essays about MOOCs called Invasion of the MOOCs: the Promises and Perils of Massive Open Online Courses, which was published by Parlor Press in 2014.
-I’m finishing a book called More Than a Moment: Contextualizing the Past, Present, and Future of Massive Open Online Courses which will be published by Utah State University Press in 2019.
+Lately I’ve been focused on Massive Open Online Courses and online pedagogy more broadly.
+I edited (along with Charles Lowe) a collection of essays about MOOCs called Invasion of the MOOCs: the Promises and Perils of Massive Open Online Courses, which was published by Parlor Press in 2014.
+I also wrote a book called More Than a Moment: Contextualizing the Past, Present, and Future of Massive Open Online Courses published by Utah State University Press in 2019.

 Journal Articles and Chapters in Collections: